Reserve a Room

 On the more southern part of the promenade you will find the Dan Panorama Tel Aviv, a popular and classy hotel, which is well known for providing its guests with a perfect combination between business and pleasure facilities.

 Both hotels are located within walking distance of the beach, the famous Old City of Jaffa, the Tel Aviv Port area and the city's business district.
-In both hotels you will find a luxurious Spa, fitness center, swimming pool, children’s club and support for all your business needs.
+In both hotels you will find a luxurious Spa, a fitness center, a swimming pool, a children’s club and support for all your business needs.

 We invite you to enjoy your stay at one of our Tel Aviv Dan Hotels, "where the welcome never stops".